“Get a lawyer to look at your contract or beware. Because no company – evil or not – is going to do it for you.”

-Contracts are the way we do business. [ask LEGAL] can draft your business’s standard contract on the terms most advantageous to you, or review a contract you’ve been presented to make sure there are no problems.
+Contracts are the way we do business.
+The Lord Law Firm can draft your business’s standard contract on the terms most advantageous to you, or review a contract you’ve been presented to make sure there are no problems.

 We regularly advise clients on the following:

 - Sales/service contracts: If you are selling goods or a service as part of your business, you should have a contract that sets out what you will be doing and how you will get paid.
 The contract can set out where and when the goods or services will be provided, what won’t be provided, when payment(s) are due, and what happens if either party fails to meet its obligations.
 The same is true for when you are the consumer of others’ goods or services.
 If you don’t understand your contract, you don’t understand your business.

 - Shareholder/operating agreements: When you go into business with someone else, you should have a formal agreement about each partner’s rights and responsibilities.
 How will distributions be made?
 Will partners be permitted to sell their interest in the company, or pledge it as security for a loan?
 What happens if a partner dies?
 If partners can’t agree and reach deadlock, who gets to make the decisions?
 All of these questions and more should be answered by your operating agreement.
 If they’re not, or worse yet—you don’t have an operating agreement at all—you’re setting yourself and your company up for expensive litigation down the line.

 - Employment contracts: When you are hiring employees (especially those with managerial and operational responsibility), it often makes sense to enter into a contract that sets out what is expected of the employee, what you’re promising the employee in exchange, and what happens if those expectations are not met.